metabase/metabase/docs/operations-guide/environment-variables.md

 Type: string<br>
 Default: `null`

-The Distinguished Name to bind as (if any), this user will be used to lookup information about other users.
+The Distinguished Name to bind as (if any).
+This user will be used to lookup information about other users.

 #### `MB_LDAP_ENABLED`